arilsonsouza/web-development-with-node-and-express-2e/README.md

 ### Chapter 6

 The Chapter 6 Example uses small examples to demonstrate various useful features of Express, such as rendering views, using cookies and sessions, processing forms, and providing an API.

+### Chapter 7

+The Chapter 7 covers templating (using Handlebars), which lays the foundation of building useful websites with Express.